 #2 – Equip your window with blinds so that you can open and close them and make minute adjustments throughout the day to shelter your plants just the right amount.

-#3 – Use a lightweight curtain or fabric screen to allow some light in and reduce the temperature slightly.
+#3 – Use a lightweight curtain or fabric screen to allow some bright light in and reduce the temperature slightly.
 You can set up your screen or draw your curtain during the hottest part of the day and then remove it when the heat of the day passes and the sun is not so punishing.

-#4 – Shade your south window with a sheer curtain at all times to provide bright, indirect sunlight and gentle warmth.
+#4 – Shade your south window with a sheer curtain at all times to provide bright indirect light and gentle warmth.
 This will allow you to keep more delicate warmth and light-loving specimens, such as African violets or the deceptively dainty, clover-like Oxalis (Shamrocks), or kitchen window plants.

-#5 – Use a half curtain to allow light in the top of the window but shade the bottom portion.
+#5 – Use a half curtain to allow direct light in the top of the window but shade the bottom portion.

-This will allow you to grow more sensitive plants in the lower portion of the window and full sun houseplants in the upper portion.
+This will allow you to grow more sensitive plants (low light) in the lower portion of the window and full sun houseplants in the upper portion.

-South Facing Window Plants – What Kinds Do Best?
+House Plants For South Facing Window – What Kinds Do Best?